Curdflappers/CalculatorGame/docs/testing.md

 ### Developer Mode

 Running the program in developer mode allows the user to automatically write new test cases.
 Once a level is solved, the user is prompted to save the test case.
 If they choose to do so, they can then enter a filename.
 A file under the given name is then saved in the `/test-cases` directory with the ending `.cgl`.
 These test case files are automatically tested in [`/src/test/base/LevelTests.java`](/src/test/base/LevelTests.java).

+Developer Mode runs in an infinite loop: the program must be manually quit by some outside force (e.g. clicking the X, using Alt+F4).
+This choice was made to speed up the creation of test cases.